Raphaël Elig: Life

 In the mid 90's, he joined the band Res Rocket, with English and American musicians on the Internet.
 The principle was to play music remotely and use the Internet as a vector of creation.
 The project was covered by many international medias (CNN, MTV, Canal+, etc.).

 In 2003 he explored video and new technologies for a while to experiment with new artistic forms.

-In 2008, he composed the music in collaboration with Eric Wenger for Marc Caro's (Delicatessen and La Cité des enfants perdus) first solo feature, Dante 01.

-And in 2013, he composed the music for Rue Mandar, an Idit Cebula's film.